Jackhammer: Terminology

-The word "jackhammer" is used in North American English and Australia, while "pneumatic drill" is used colloquially elsewhere in the English speaking world, although strictly speaking a "pneumatic drill" refers to a pneumatically driven jackhammer.
+The word "jackhammer" is used in North American English and Australia, while "pneumatic drill" is used colloquially elsewhere in the English-speaking world, although strictly speaking a "pneumatic drill" refers to a pneumatically driven jackhammer.

 In Britain, electromechanical versions are colloquially known by the name of "Kangos".
-The term comes from the former British brand name now owned by Milwaukee tools.
+The term comes from the former British brand name now owned by Milwaukee Tools.

+Additionally, the terms drill and breaker (demolition hammer) are non-interchangeable and refer to two distinct types of jackhammer (regardless of their power source).
+A breaker cannot rotate its steel (which for example may be either a chisel or spike) and relies on pure percussion shock to fracture and split material without cutting, whereas a (pneumatic/hydraulic) drill both impacts and rotates, which enables a steel with a tungsten carbide tipped bit to cut into hard rock such as granite, typically to create holes for blasting.
+Normally, only the pneumatic drill would be used at geological operations such as quarrying or mining and only the breaker at civil operations such as construction and road repair.

 Use

 A full-sized portable jackhammer is impractical for use against walls and steep slopes, except by a very strong person, as the user would have to both support the weight of the tool and push the tool back against the work after each blow.
 A technique developed by experienced workers is a two-man team to overcome this obstacle of gravity: one operates the hammer and the second assists by holding the hammer either on his shoulders or cradled in his arms.
 Both use their combined weight to push the bit into the workface.
 This method is commonly referred to as horizontal jackhammering.

 Another method is overhead jackhammering, requiring strength conditioning and endurance to hold a smaller jackhammer, called a rivet buster, over one's head.
 To make overhead work safer, a platform can be used.
 One such platform is a positioner–actuator–manipulator (PAM).
 This unit takes all the weight and vibration from the user.

+There are two methods to controlling dust caused by the use of a jackhammer, either through using a continuous spray of water at the point of impact, or using a hood or shroud with a vacuum dust collection system.